Lydia Forson Speaks Out on Online Critics and Anonymous Page Which Used to Mock Her

 Speaking in an interview with Kafui Dey, the award-winning actress described her ordeal as a solitary struggle against deliberate and organised attempts to damage her reputation and public image.

-Forson said she fights back against trolls rather than ignoring them, not out of a love for conflict but because many of the attacks were calculated, traceable, and carried out by people she knew personally.
+Forson said she fights back rather than ignoring critics, not out of a love for conflict but because many of the attacks were calculated, traceable, and carried out by people she knew personally.

 "There are bloggers who would attack you, and I knew them personally.
 These are people I know… and I would confront them," she said.